 EBONY: And balance.
 I just feel like there is no balance.
 I can remember growing up hearing a little bit of raunchy music here and there, but it was a little more positivity.
 What happened?

 BB: When I first started it, I initially went to women in the industry who I thought would actually speak out on this kind of thing.
 I never approached with this “holier than thou” attitude, though.
 You know I’m a DJ, so I can’t even come from that position.
-But what I found was that a lot of women didn’t want to be involved because at the time, it seemed to be that “speaking up” wasn’t the popular thing to do.
+But what I found was that a lot of women didn’t want to be involved because at the time; it seemed to be that “speaking up” wasn’t the popular thing to do.
 So I did it myself.
-I turned the press onto the work I was doing and that’s how I got the ball rolling on BGR.
-But what I found was that the press would interview me and they would always ask about what I’m wearing and who’s at my party!
-And I’m like okay but I’m doing this.
-Soon, everybody was like, “Oh, My, Gosh, what can I do to help?’
-A lot of Black women of color, all around the world, have felt the injustice towards them.
+I turned the press on to the work I was doing, and that’s how I got the ball rolling on BGR.
+But what I found was that the press would interview me, and they would always ask about what I’m wearing and who’s at my party!
+And I’m like, “OK, but I’m doing this.”
+Soon, everybody was like, “Oh my gosh!
+What can I do to help?”
+A lot of Black women, all around the world, have felt the injustice toward them.
 It’s like we’ve kind of sat there for a long time being picked on.
 You know what I mean?
-It's like anytime we spoke up against the injustices, we were "angry" or we had "problems."
+It’s like anytime we spoke up against the injustices, we were “angry” or we had “problems.”
 I knew to approach this in a way where I wasn’t pointing the finger at someone.